Eventonomy

 • Shared Venue & Organizer catalog - reusable directory entries that any event can reference.

-• Member Dashboard - a /my-events/ hub where organizers manage their events and RSVPs in one place.
+• Member Dashboard - a /manage-events/ hub where organizers manage their events and RSVPs in one place.

 • Nine blocks - calendar, event-editor, events-list, manage-attendees, my-events, rsvp, search-filter, single-event, upcoming.